thehubbard/esa-pyxel/docs/source/howto/new_model.rst

 Model function
 ==============

-A model function is a function that takes in the ``Detector`` object as one of the arguments and edits the data stored in it.
+A model function is a function that takes in the :py:class:`~pyxel.detectors.Detector` object as one of the arguments and edits the data stored in it.
 To add it to Pyxel, you have to copy the script containing your function, let's say ``my_script.py``, into the corresponding model group folder in Pyxel.
 For example if our function edits the photon array, the script ``my_script.py`` should go into ``pyxel/models/optics``.